pryv/open-pryv.io/WORK-FULL-MONGO.md

 ### Know issue
 - [ ] B2I7 **storage** test is failing after migrations test because indexes are lost.
 But runs fine idenpendently.
-- [ ] Tests are running idenpendently but - timing out randomly on Mac, All OK on Linux setup.
-I suspect mongoDB connection not being closed.
-Or indexes buiding for new introduced collections.

 ## Log